NoroffFEU/development-platforms/AWS-case-study.md

 ##### Amplify UI Components
 Amplify UI Components is an open-source design system that uses cloud-connected components to enable the efficient building of applications.

-##### Amplify Web Hosting (Managed CI/CD and Hosting)
+##### Amplify Web Hosting

-Amplify Web Hosting is a fully-managed CI/CD service for hosting static and server-side rendered applications.
+Amplify Web Hosting is a fully-managed continuous integration and continuous delivery/continuous deployment (CI/CD) service for hosting static and server-side rendered applications.

 With Amplify, you can configure a web or mobile app backend, connect your app in minutes, visually build a web frontend UI, and easily manage app content outside the AWS console.
 Ship faster and scale effortlessly—with no cloud expertise needed.
 (Source:
 [AWS amplify](https://aws.amazon.com/amplify/))